MicrosoftDocs/power-automate-docs/articles/bttn-button-flows.md

 ## More information

-- Use [Flic by Shortcut Labs](./flic-button-flows.md) to trigger flows.
+- Use [Flics](./flic-button-flows.md) to trigger flows.
 - [Share button flows](./share-buttons.md).
-- Learn to use [button trigger tokens](./introduction-to-button-trigger-tokens.md) to send real-time data when your button flows are executed.
+- Learn to use [button trigger tokens](./introduction-to-button-trigger-tokens.md) to send current data when your button flows are executed.
 - [Install the Flow app for Android](https://aka.ms/flowmobiledocsandroid)
 - [Install the Flow app for iOS](https://aka.ms/flowmobiledocsios)